AU medical students host health fair for LGBTQ+ community

 Medical students at Augusta University students are helping to provide more health resources to the LGBTQ plus community with a health fair apart of the national ‘come out for health week’

-The equality clinic of Augusta and MCG Pride organization have ben hosting events throughout the week to bring awareness to health resources needed for the pride community.
+The equality clinic of Augusta and MCG Pride organization have been hosting events throughout the week to bring awareness to health resources needed for the pride community.

 Both organizations hope to continue this health fair in the future.